rojenzaman/amusewiki-docker/README.md

 ### How to use?

-Read the usage notes: [amusewiki-docker/wiki](https://github.com/rojenzaman/amusewiki-docker/wiki)
+Read the usage notes and check the example **docker-compose.yml** files: [amusewiki-docker/wiki](https://github.com/rojenzaman/amusewiki-docker/wiki)

 ### Related Projects